drklis/Markdown-Magic/README.md

 | LaTeX | ```$x = \frac{-b \pm \sqrt{b^2 - 4 a c}}{2a}$```| $x = \frac{-b \pm \sqrt{b^2 - 4 a c}}{2a}$ |

+### Visualizing Diagrams: Why use Mermaid?

+Mermaid diagrams help you visualize processes, relationships, and timelines without leaving your text editor or needing specialized software.
+Mermaid is a "JavaScript based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically" ([MermaidChart.com "About Mermaid"](https://docs.mermaidchart.com/mermaid-oss/intro/index.html#about-mermaid)[^1]).

+## Workshop Activities
 #### Today's Activity

 1. Clone this repo for yourself.